liamphmurphy/CoffeeBot/README.md

 ### High
 - [ ] Add way to make new commands from twitch chat
 - [ ] Support whispers to the bot
+- [ ] Find a good long-term way to organize the code, not just all in one file (other than cfg).
-- [ ] Timeout users for too many uppercase characters
+- [x] Timeout users for too many uppercase characters

 ### Medium
 - [ ] Add minigames